BrunaLab/bruna-lab-website/content/courses/las6292-data/_index.md

 ## Course Objectives

-This course is designed for graduate students from any discipline – social sciences, humanities, biophysical sciences – and at all stages of their graduate program.
+This course is for graduate students from any discipline – social sciences, humanities, biophysical sciences – and at all stages of their graduate program.
 It is an introduction to methods for collecting, organizing, managing, and visualizing both qualitative and quantitative data.
 Students will gain hands-on experience with best practices and tools; **_at the conclusion of this course students will be able to:_**

 - Describe the different types of research data;
 - Explain the need for and benefits of data management and sharing;